kragen/laserboot/README.md

 three orders of magnitude better properties than the PLA and ABS used in FDM.

+(Maybe “panel cutting” or “sheet cutting” is a better name for this category?
+“Panel cutting” seems to be an established term actually.)

 #### Nonmetal laser cutting ####

 The most accessible of these processes is laser cutting of plastics